 However, biofuels don’t have to be made from food sources.
 It’s possible to produce biofuel from agricultural materials that would otherwise go to waste.

 Bioethanol is typically made from corn, a fact opponents of the fuel point to as one of it’s biggest drawbacks.
 Yet, most of the world’s corn today goes to feed livestock, not humans.
 Fortunately one of the byproducts of ethanol production from corn is distiller’s grains, a protein-rich mash that has higher levels of amino acids, fat, minerals, and vitamins than raw corn, and that is easier for an animal to digest.
-Thus, it’s possible to deliver ethanol in quantity while still producing the animal feed we require.
+Thus, it’s possible to deliver ethanol in quantity while still producing quality animal feed.

 Biodiesel can similarly be made from plants typically used for food such as rapeseed and soybeans, but, again, it doesn’t have to be.
 It can also be produced from waste vegetable oil, animal fats, and algae.
 And here’s a fascinating option: The algae used to produce biodiesel can feed on sewage, cleaning the water at the same time.
 How’s that for an environmentally friendly process!